 Out of several options presented, the chosen direction was a pop-up book inspired mailer which invited the prospective client to imagine what their office could be like with Alexa for Business.

 All mockup renderings were created by me in Adobe Photoshop to help the client visualize the final piece.
-Once client approved the mailer design I then developed the dielines and final print file.
+Once client approved the mailer design I then worked with the printer to develop the die-lines and final print file.

 Because this was such a unique project that had a lot of challenges to solve, I’m also sharing my early sketches of how I envisioned the mailer.